7 steps to optimize slow dashboards • Google Data Studio

 This aggregation should be done in the data source, not on the dashboard.

-I’ve created a simple dashboard where we aggregate visits by continent, country, and we compare Page Visits with Bounce Rate from the last 4 months.
+I’ve created a simple dashboard where we aggregate visits by continent, country, and compare Page Visits with Bounce rates from the last 4 months.

 We use 4 out of 519 fields in the data source.

 Let’s discuss what we could do to make things right.
-Steps bellow described a universal approach that can be applied to other data source connectors that solve slow dashboards problems in the future.
+The steps below described a universal approach applied to other data source connectors that solve slow dashboards problems in the future.

 Since we already have a Google Analytics connector that pulls all available data, we need to create an extract that will use our previously created connector but take only those dimensions and metrics we need for our dashboard.